 This tutorial explains how to download and install the NordVPN app on your Windows PC, log in, and connect to our servers.
-It also includes an explanation of various settings.
+We also give an overview of its settings.

-Go to your Downloads folder and double-click the NordVPNSetup.exe installation file you have downloaded.
+Go to your Downloads folder and double-click the NordVPNSetup.exe.

-A new window may pop up (depending on your Windows settings) asking “Do you want to allow this app to make changes to your device?”.
-Click Yes.
+If asked “Do you want to allow this app to make changes to your device?” in a pop-up window, click Yes.

 The installer will proceed with the installation process.

 Click on the NordVPN logo on your desktop.
-When the app window opens, wait for it to load and enter your credentials.
-Click Sign In.
+Wait for the app to load, then enter your NordVPN username and password.
+Click Sign In to continue.

-You can also connect to a server in a specific country by clicking on the country pin on the map.
+You can also connect to a server in a specific country by clicking on the country’s pin on the map.

-If you want to connect to a specific server, click on the Search here… field at the top left corner of the app.
-In the search field, enter a country, a category or a specific server’s number with a hashtag (e.g. Germany #87) to find what you need.
+If you want to connect to a specific server, click on the search bar in the top-left corner of the app.
+Enter a country, a category, or a specific server’s number with a hashtag (e.g. United States #4425) to find what you need.

 It may also be in the hidden system tray area, which you can open with the upwards arrow.

-On the left sidebar, you can find each specific server that we offer, organized into countries and specialty servers.
+On the left sidebar, you will find all servers that we offer, organized by country and specialty.

-To connect to the specific server, click on it.
+To connect to a specific server, click on it.

 In the Settings tab, you can configure the application to your liking.

-Start NordVPN on startup – Enable this to start NordVPN when you start your computer.
+Launch at Windows startup – makes NordVPN run automatically when you start your computer.
 Enabled by default.

-Notifications – Enable this to receive Windows notifications each time you connect or disconnect from a server.
+Show VPN connection status notifications – shows Windows notifications each time you connect or disconnect from a server.
 Enabled by default.

 On the left sidebar, you can also access your account details.
 The Logout button is also at the bottom.

-Protocol – UDP is mainly used for online streaming and downloading.
-TCP is more reliable but a little slower than UDP and usually used for web browsing.
+VPN protocol (visible after disabling the Choose a VPN protocol and server automatically option) – UDP is mainly used for streaming and downloading.
+TCP is more reliable, but also a little slower, usually used for web browsing.
 UDP by default.

-Custom DNS – Set DNS servers of your choice for the NordVPN application to use.
+Custom DNS – specify a particular DNS server for the NordVPN application.

-Obfuscated Servers – Enable this to bypass the network restrictions such as network firewalls.
-This is also a recommended option for countries with restricted network access.
+Obfuscated Servers – enable to bypass network restrictions, such as firewalls.
+This is recommended for countries with restricted network access.

-Diagnostics – In case of any technical issues, you should collect the app diagnostic data and provide the ticket ID to our support for further assistance.
-If it fails to provide the diagnostics ticket ID, you can send the .zip file to our support.
+Diagnostics – runs the NordVPN diagnostics tool if you’re having technical issues.
+Collect the diagnostic data and provide the ticket ID to our support staff for further assistance.
+If the diagnostics tool does not give you a ticket ID, you can instead send the .zip file to our support staff.